The Feeling: 2009–2011: Together We Were Made and greatest hits

 Their third studio album was released on 20 June 2011.
-The band played a short two-night series of intimate concerts at the Monto Water Rats Theatre on 4 and 5 May 2010 to preview new tracks for the album.
+The band played a short two-night series of intimate concerts at The Water Rats on 4 and 5 May 2010 to preview new tracks for the album.

-Singer, and wife of bassist Richard Jones, Sophie Ellis-Bextor performed a duet with the band on their third album on the song "Leave Me Out Of It".
+Singer and wife of bassist Richard Jones Sophie Ellis-Bextor performed a duet with the band on their third album on the song "Leave Me Out of It".

-During two small concerts at The Water Rats venue in London 4 and 5 May 2010 The Feeling showcased 10 new songs.
-Set My World On Fire, Leave Me Out, Build A Home (originally Penny's Dropped), Love & Care, Another Soldier, Say No, Seven Years, Searched Every Corner, Bullshit Rules the World and Undeniable (the last track on their third album).
+During two small concerts at The Water Rats venue in London 4 and 5 May 2010, The Feeling showcased 10 new songs: "Set My World on Fire", "Leave Me Out of It", "Build a Home" (originally "Penny's Dropped"), "Love & Care", "Another Soldier", "Say No", "Seven Years", "Searched Every Corner", "Bullshit Rules the World" and "Undeniable" (the last track on their third album).

 "Set My World on Fire" was confirmed as the new single on 6 February 2011 to be released on iTunes in March, however the date was pushed back in order to make way for a limited-edition CD release of the single.
 The song was released on 1 May.
 They performed "Set My World on Fire" on ITV1's Paul O'Grady Live on 6 May 2011.
 On 2 June 2011, The Feeling played a concert for Radio 2 at The Mermaid Theatre in Blackfriars, London.
-During this set they played numerous songs from the new album including "Set My World On Fire", "Say No", "Leave Me Out of It", "Another Soldier" and "A Hundred Sinners".
+During this set they played numerous songs from the new album including "Set My World on Fire", "Say No", "Leave Me Out of It", "Another Soldier" and "A Hundred Sinners".

 Due to the inclusion of a re-recorded version of the band's 2007 single "Rosé" on a worldwide TV commercial for Burberry Body perfume, the band announced that their first greatest hits album Singles (2006–2011) would be released on 5 December 2011, featuring all of the band's singles to date.
 In November 2011, in an interview on the band's website, drummer Paul Stewart revealed that they had begun work on their fourth studio album after a string of successful live dates with a stand in instrumentalist known as cosmic vibes.

-2012–2013: Boy Cried Wolf
+2012–2016: Boy Cried Wolf, The Feeling + hiatus

-In 2012, the band performed as the headline act at Gonville & Caius May Ball, playing a range of their greatest hits and some covers.
+In 2012, the band performed as the headline act at Gonville & Caius' May Ball, playing a range of their greatest hits and some covers.

 They were set to do a UK tour in April 2013 promoting their fourth studio album Boy Cried Wolf, but had to delay it to October 2013 to synchronise with the release of the album.
 As an apology for rescheduling the tour, the band did a small show at The Doghouse (Dan's house) at which they played songs from the fourth album, including "Rescue" and "Boy Cried Wolf".
 This was also a live webcast and can be viewed at any time at www.thefeeling.com.
 The band topped the bill at the Rochdale Feel Good Festival, 31 August 2013, where they played tracks off the new album.